josh146/josh146.github.io/content/recipes/singaporean-chicken-curry.md

 Servings: 4-5 servings
 Image: /images/recipes/chicken-curry.jpg

 A comfort food, this Singaporean chicken curry is uniquely different to standard Indian curries -- spicer and soupier, with use of aromatics like lemongrass and galangal.
-Usually eaten with white jasmine rice, but can also be eaten with roti prata.
+Usually eaten with white jasmine rice, but can also be eaten with [[roti prata]].

 ## Ingredients